Scams and frauds

 If you’re concerned about a particular premium rate service, or the way it has been advertised, you can raise your complaint with the premium-rate regulator Phone-paid Services Authority (previously known as PhonePayPlus).

 You should contact the public payphone provider.
-To report a fault or damage to a BT Payphone please either call Freefone 0800 661 610, 8.30am-5.00pm, Monday to Friday, or click on this link to BT’s online form
+To report a fault or damage to a BT Payphone please either call Freefone 0800 661 610, 8.30am-5.00pm, Monday to Friday, or report to BT online.

 When removing the last phone box from a particular location, BT and KCOM must consult with the district council or unitary authority or equivalent local body.